alicecaml/alice/io/README.md

 # IO

-IO operations for the spice build system.
+IO operations for the alice build system.